reige012/assignment-16/answers/AndreMonc/task2_files/README.md

-#Cites_task2.py - A python program to manipulate and interact with the Cites list of
-#Peruvian birds, December 2014.
+#Cites_task2.py - A python program to manipulate and interact with the Cites list of Peruvian birds, December 2014.

 ##Introduction
-**The cites list of Peruvian birds is only accessible online in pdf format, so the author of this program copied and pasted the pdf contents onto an excel spreadsheet, resulting in a cluttered and poorly-formatted file (hereafter "raw cites").
+The cites list of Peruvian birds is only accessible online in pdf format, so the author of this program copied and pasted the pdf contents onto an excel spreadsheet, resulting in a cluttered and poorly-formatted file (hereafter "raw cites").

-###Objectives of program, corresponding to the 6 (non-main) functions it contains.
+#####Objectives of program, corresponding to the 6 (non-main) functions it contains.
 1. Pull species names from "raw cites" and store in memory in a list.
 2. Write this list to a new excel file.
-3. Pull species names from an excel file of birds documented in an expedition to Peru and store in memory in a list.
+3. Pull species names from an excel file of Peru ornithological expedition data and store in memory in a list.
-4. Count the number of individuals per species from the expedition list, and store results in a dictionary (e.g. `"Species name": [5]`).
+4. Count the number of individuals per species from the expedition list, and store results in a dictionary (e.g. `{"Species name": [5]}`).
-5. Insert cites status of each species into the dictionary (e.g. `"Species name: [5, "Cites"], Species name2: [16, "No Cites"]`).
-The program outputs the spanish "No Cites" rather than the english "Not Cites", because this output will be used for preparing specimen export documents in Peru.
+5. Insert cites status of each species into the dictionary (e.g. `{"Species name: [5, "Cites"], Species name2: [16, "No Cites"]}`).
+(The program outputs the spanish "No Cites" rather than the english "Not Cites", because this output will be used for preparing specimen export documents in Peru.)
 6. Write this dictionary to a csv file.
 (Column1 = species name, Column2 = number of
 individuals per species, Column3 = Cites Status.)